 Cardholders can earn rewards quickly in a variety of spending categories.
 Travel protection is available, too (although we’re partial to SafetyWing for its comprehensive travel insurance products).

-The Chase Sapphire Preferred doesn’t offer an intro APR or balance transfer promo, however.
+However, the Chase Sapphire Preferred doesn’t offer an intro APR or balance transfer promo.
 Also, the best rewards for travel are for bookings made through Chase rather than directly with travel companies.

 - 60,000 bonus points as a welcome gift for spending $4,000 within the first three months of account opening, which is worth up to $750 when used through the Chase Ultimate Rewards service

 - 25% in increased value when travel—including hotels, flights, cruises, and car rentals—is booked through Chase Ultimate Rewards; that’s how the 60,000 bonus points translate into $750